 Location & Convenience

 Aldea Zama is in the prime spot in Tulum.
-It is right on the edge of town, with easy access to both the town and the beach via the beach road, and is in line with Beach town along the coast.
+It is right on the edge of town, with easy access to both the town and the beach via the beach road.
 This makes it the perfect base for the best of both worlds.

 Aldea Zama comprises the best luxury hotels and high-end accommodation options and is also debatably the safest area in Tulum.